fittytizio/fittytizio/README.md

 ---

 <nobr>this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test - this is a test</nobr>

+<span style="white-space:nowrap">THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST - THIS IS A TEST</span>